laripk/grantsgov_keywordsearch_helper/README.md

 so if you want to spread them out into additional columns you can, just by telling your software about the additional separator during import (some software will let you split out the column as a separate step later).
-Just don't forget to add headers for your extra columns.
+Don't forget to add headers for your extra columns.